Project Zoo: Wildly Reimagined

 Please plan for:

-- Limited restroom access in the front plaza
+• Limited restroom access in the front plaza only

 We know construction noise isn’t anyone’s favorite soundtrack—but it’s a temporary step toward a stronger, more sustainable Little Rock Zoo.

 To transform the former lemur and spider monkey habitats, crews will pulverize the existing concrete moats and reuse the material to fill and stabilize the area—recycling on-site resources instead of sending them to a landfill.
 This approach helps reduce waste and lays the groundwork for exciting new animal experiences.
-While this phase does involve some construction noise, the primary tool being used is a concrete pulverizer, which is significantly quieter than traditional jackhammers.
+While this equipment is quieter than traditional jackhammers, please be aware that this phase will involve noticeable construction noise.
 A hammer attachment may be used occasionally for extra-thick concrete sections.

 Thank you for your patience.
 We appreciate your understanding as we build a future worth celebrating!